iron-claw-972/Simulation-Examples/README.md

 # Wrist-Sim-Example-PID
-This repository is an example of a working wrist simulation that uses PID to control the wrist's angle
+This repository simulates a wrist and use's a PID to control it's angle.